Why Most Stadium PA Systems Fail At Critical Moments

 It’s also important that announcements sound the same whether one or both of the supplies are connected.

 Nothing should block live safety announcements.
-Music, DJ announcements, recorded messages should all be silenced when you make a live announcement from any emergency microphone.
+Music, DJ announcements, recorded messages should all be silenced when you make a live announcement from either emergency microphone.

 Silence is crucial, lower priority broadcasts should not mix or carry on at a lower volume.

-Equal priority means whoever starts announcing to a zone cannot be overridden by any other emergency microphone.
+Equal priority means, who starts announcing to a zone cannot be overridden by the other emergency microphone.

 Broadcast checklist